CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > Greater Item
 >
 > {: .hero-resource-text .black-text .p-2 }
-> > _**Unique.**_ _Hoard item._ Bearer receives +1 all of his corruption checks.
+> > _**Unique.**_ _Hoard item._ Bearer receives +1 to all of his corruption checks.
 Controlling player may keep one more card than normal in his hand.
 This item gives zero corruption points.
 > >
 > > {: .fs-3 }
 > > _“...upon his breast an emerald."_ ***---&#65279;LotRII***